NickB2009/nafila/backend/docs/INSTRUCTIONS.md

 ---

-## 4  Hosting on BoaHost/Plesk (No Containers)
+## 4  Hosting on BoaHost/Plesk

 ### 4.1  Overview
 We deploy on BoaHost using Plesk.
-No Azure resources and no Docker/containers.

 ### 4.2  Publish
 - Framework-dependent (server has .NET runtime):